akalinow/TPCReco/GUI/config/README.md

   - `enabled` — toggles filtering,
   - `events` — an array of indices of eligible events,
   - `maxChargeLowerBound` — low cutoff value on maximum charge in event,
-  - `maxChargeHigherBound` — high cutoff value on maximum charge in event,
+  - `maxChargeUpperBound` — high cutoff value on maximum charge in event,
   - `totalChargeLowerBound` — low cutoff value on total charge in event,
-  - `totalChargeHigherBound` — high cutoff value on total charge in event
+  - `totalChargeUpperBound` — high cutoff value on total charge in event

 ## Example